kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 #### Data Synchronization
 To synchronize the data between a local copy (local file system) and the copy stored in iRODS or between two iRODS copies, we can use ` irsync`.
 The command and its mode can be determined by the way the sourceFile|sourceDirectory and targetFile|targetDirectory are specified.

-Files and directories prepended with 'i:' are iRODS files and collections.
+Files and directories prepended with 'i:' are (iRODS) data objects and collections.
 Local files and directories are specified without any prefix.

 For example, the command: